Nowhy/DT/Desktop/DT/Records/Final/MATCHTHREE/README.txt

 Please as following step:

+Java files:
 1. Open cmd / terminal in your computer.
 2. Go to the location of this file.
 Eg. cd filepath/Final/MATCHTHREE
 3. Check "javac" is working in your terminal or cmd.
 4. Run "javac Main.java"
 5. Then run "java Main"

+Other files:
+1. check "python" is working in your terminal or cmd.
+2. Run "python training.py"

 =================================================
+Java Files Explanation:

 Main.java controls the whole game.

 Game.java contains a board and a responding GUI.